Elensil/Facet_Graph_Convolution/README.md

 - Raw mesh data need to be preprocessed before training.
 Run preprocess.py to preprocess your training dataset.
 This might take some time depending on your amount of data.
 By default, data will be saved to BINARY_DUMP_PATH parameter in settings.
 Alternatively, you can download preprocessed training data [here](https://drive.google.com/file/d/1jEMRQ9d0LTvB1HiX4XhrCHAiVX3cwmSt/view?usp=sharing) and validation data [here](https://drive.google.com/file/d/1Zu3GgvTruvwGKot8UXPeVZAuLWHpBlQs/view?usp=sharing), for the synthetic dataset.
 Extract them into the 'Preprocessed_Data' folder.
 - Once you have generated binary dump files of your preprocessed training set, run train.py to train a model.
 - For inference, run infer.py --input_dir /my/input/dir/
+- For a quick test on some data shown in the paper (fig. 15 and 16), extract [this file](https://drive.google.com/file/d/1jrOtU5TPOqt3Pd67mO4tPxHevefiR56n/view?usp=sharing) into the Data/ folder and run infer.py

 ## Tips